For a downloadable copy, click HERE.

 All prospective members shall fill out an application form designed by the Board of Directors.
 Said form shall provide for name of applicant,address, email address and phone.
 Applicants shall by their signatures affirm they have read the Bylaws and accept the Bylaws, procedures, and purposes of the Society as stated in Section 1.02.
 The application shall have an Internet address giving applicants access to Society Bylaws.

 Section 12.08 Newsletter

-The newsletter of the Society shall be published every other month in digital form and distributed to members by email.
+The newsletter of the Society shall be published on a regular schedule as authorized by the Board of Directors in digital form and distributed to members by email.
 The newsletter may be distributed in hard copy and after one year may be posted online at the discretion of the Publications Committee.
 Members are encouraged to support the newsletter by submitting articles and photographs for publication.
 Members are not authorized to share the newsletter with non-members without approval of the Board.

 Section 12.09 Web Site